deuch/apim-backends/README.md

     {"backendName": "backend-2", "url": "https://backend-2.azure.openai.com/openai"}
 ]</code>

-You can set weight at 100 and priority at 1 to have a round robin load balancing.
-Or your can ommit priority and weight.

 For the JSON stored in the Named Value in APIMn you need to use this format :

 <code>{ "entityKey1": "backendPoolName1", "entityKey2": "backendPoolName2"}